The EU as a ‘good’ global actorFebruary 01, 2023

 Our scholars are interested in interdisciplinary collaborations and welcome opportunities for co-operation with experts in the academy and in practice.
 Our Visiting Fellows Scheme will be re-opening in 2020, further details will be announced in due course.

 Follow us on Twitter @CityLaw_ISEL and @CityLawSchool to keep up with the latest news!

 Discover more about the Institute for the Study of European Laws

 Dr Tawhida Ahmed is a Reader in Law and Associate Dean (Research) at The City Law School.
 Her research interests are in EU law and human rights, specializing in minority rights protection.

-Dr Marios Costa is Lecturer in Law at The City Law School.
+Dr Marios Costa is Senior Lecturer in Law at The City Law School.
 He is currently investigating legal accountability and the rules on standing of private parties seeking judicial review in the light of the Court's of Justice restrictive jurisprudence.

 Her publications, amongst others, include a monograph, The Global Reach of EU Law (Routledge, 2016).
 She is co-investigator in the Marie Curie ITN on EU and Transatlantic Investment and Trade ('EUTIP') (2017-2021) and was awarded a British Academy/ Leverhulme Research Grant for the project Between Internal Laws and Global Practices: UN Instruments in the EU’s Area of Freedom, Security and Justice.

 Professor Panos Koutrakos is Professor of European Law at The City Law School.
 In addition to EU external relations, Panos writes on the law of the single market, with emphasis on the free movement of goods and services.
 He is the joint editor of the European Law Review.